Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Nevada Sunrise (TSXV:NEV) is a junior mineral exploration company focused on gold, cobalt, copper and lithium in the mining-friendly state of Nevada.
 The company has developed a diverse portfolio of properties in the region’s best mining camps, including the most prospective area of Nevada for lithium brine exploration.
 Nevada Sunrise holds interests in a total of five lithium properties covering a combined 11,140 acres within and adjacent to the prolific Clayton Valley, which hosts the only producing lithium mine in the US operated by Albemarle Corporation (NYSE:ALB).

-Nevada Sunrise’s lithium properties include 100 percent interests in the Neptune, Jackson Wash, Atlantis and Aquarius projects.
-The company also holds a 50 percent interest in the Gemini project, with Eureka Resources Inc. (TSXV:EUK) holding a 50 percent interest.
+Nevada Sunrise’s lithium properties include 100 percent interests in the Neptune, Jackson Wash, Atlantis, Aquarius and Gemini projects.

 - Lithium projects located in the superior jurisdiction of Nevada and near the only producing lithium mine in the US.